AlibabaCloudDocs/ess/intl.en-US/API-Reference/Scaling group/CreateScalingGroup.md

 |LaunchTemplateVersionSet.NotFound

-|The specific version of launch template is not exist.
+|The specific version of launch template does not exist.

 |The error message returned because the specified version of the instance launch template does not exist.